adaves1/radi-linux/README.md

-# radi-linux
+# Radi Linux

-Radi Linux Operating System Repository for Source Code
+Welcome to the Radi Linux Operating System Repository!